 \subsection{Guided Image Generation}

 Based on previous discussions, we propose a novel pipeline for guided image generation.
-A general overview of the process is illustrated in Fig.~\ref{fig:pipeline}.
-Fig.~\ref{fig:optimization-time-visualization} visualizes features extracted at different time steps and the generated images for optimization stopped at various time steps.
+An overview of the entire process is illustrated in Fig.~\ref{fig:pipeline}.
+Additionally, Fig.~\ref{fig:optimization-time-visualization} presents visualizations of the extracted features at different time steps, along with the corresponding generated images when optimization is stopped at various stages.